We regulate through a combination of legislation, licences, and codes and guidelines.

 In some cases, an electricity generator, distributor or retailer may be eligible for an electricity licensing exemption.

 Read more about how we regulate as a commission.

-If your electricity supply goes out for more than twelve hours, you may be entitled to payments under the guaranteed service level scheme.
+If you experience many, or long, unplanned power outages during the year, you may be entitled to compensation under the guaranteed service level scheme.